aurelienpierreeng/ansel-website/content/news/modules-groups-redesign/index.en.md

 {{< figure src="ansel-module-groups.png" />}}

-This is no accident, and tt's time to explain why, and why this will not be extended with customization options.
+This is no accident, and it's time to explain why, and why this will not be extended with customization options.

 ## Images are born from pipelines

 A pixel pipeline is a sequence of filters in which pixels are processed to end on a medium.
 Photoshop calls those filters [_layers_](https://helpx.adobe.com/photoshop/using/layer-basics.html), abiding by a methaphor inherited from paper and matte painting.
 Da Vinci Resolve, Blender, Natron, etc. calls them [_nodes_](https://filmmakingelements.com/everything-about-nodes-in-davinci-resolve/), abiding by a metaphor grounded in directed graphs and [flowcharts](https://en.wikipedia.org/wiki/Flowchart), best known to engineers.
 Both have a way of showing how those filters are organized, either with a layer stack or with the node graph (aka flowchart).

-The important part is, order matters.
+The important part is, __order matters__.

 ## A brief history of bad design